 Here’s a full detailed guide on How To Fix Analog Stick Drift.
+We’ve also included a full video step-by-step further down the page.
 Sometimes referred to as Joycon Drift.
 I’ve been really frustrated with faulty controllers recently and analog stick drift in particular has really irritated me.
 So, I decided to research how to fix it.
 I documented the process and created a video of everything you need to know in order To Fix Analog Stick Drift.
 We’ll explain what it is, how to fix it and how to avoid it from happening again in the future.

 We’ve also detailed some replacement controllers that are said to be analog stick drift resistant.
 So, if you unfortunatley can’t repair it you can buy a new one that won’t suffer the same fate.